sologub/frump/README.md

 Frump then you get not only the code but also all current and past tasks with their full history.

+## Why "frump"?

+Because with git they make a lovely couple.

 ## How?

 Frump aims to be simple and human readable, so Markdown is selected as the